rjsears/Pool_Fill_Control/README.md

 I am not a programmer and this is just some fun stuff that I have been working on in my spare time.
 Eventually I will expand this to include a full monitoring system of the pool chemicals and other automation including a web interface to view all of the system parameters.

+Currrently the only notifications that are included are logging and pushbullet.

 Based on the following hardware: